pratyush23/pytest-bdd-task/README.md

 ## Running the Tests

 The command used to run the tests is `pipenv run python -m pytest`.
 Also, there is a provision to run the tests by providing the tag names.
 It can be achieved by appending -k and the tag name. e.g. `pipenv run python -m pytest -k automated`

+## Reporting

+This framework uses pytest-html plugin to generate html reports for the test runs.
+To generate a report, run the command `pipenv run python -m pytest -k automated --html=report.html`